March 8, 2022

 As I continued to climb up Mica Mountain, my view of the desert below became more expansive.
 Tucson seemed impossibly far away, even though I knew I’d see it again.

-The Rincon and Santa Catalina Mountains form a crescent-shape around the eastern and northern sides of Tucson.
+The Rincon and Santa Catalina Mountains form a crescent shape around the eastern and northern sides of Tucson.
 And since the AZT follows the mountain terrain as it curves around the city, I knew this wasn’t the last I’d seen of the Old Pueblo.

 Wait a second…I was there already?
 I just hiked 8.6 miles uphill before 10:30 am?
 My confidence was boosted immensely with the realization that my day was nearly half over already.

-Other hikers (both online and in person) were making it sound like a nearly insane physical endeavor to try to push through Saguaro National Park in a single day.
+Other hikers (both online and in person) made it sound like a nearly insane physical endeavor to try to push through Saguaro National Park in a single day.
 But, I only had 9 more miles to go.
 There was no doubt in my mind that I would make it over the mountain and to the park’s northern boundary before dark!!

 Yes, I still had 3000’ of vertical gain left to tackle.
 But this task was totally doable!!
 I just needed to continue slowly and steadily putting one foot in front of the other.